deufrai/als/content/en/docs/v0.7/user-guide/first-start/_index.md

     alt="ALS main window - Stack 1" >}}
 {{< /center >}}

-The first image detected by ALS serves as a **reference for alignment** of subsequent images.
+The first detected image serves as the **alignment reference** of subsequent images.

 ---

-All new images captured are first aligned to this reference and then stacked by averaging with all previously processed images.
+All new captured images are first aligned to this reference and then stacked by averaging with all previously processed images.

 {{< center >}}